xiota/geany-preview/docs/Building-Debian.md

     cd geany-preview
     ```

-4. Install dependencies, listed in `debian/control`.
+4. (optional) If rebuilding, can start by updating the source, skipping earlier steps.

     ```
+    cd geany-preview
+    git clean -fdx
+    git reset --hard
+    git pull
+    ```

+5. Install dependencies.
+The following command, as written, collects and installs them from `debian/control`.

+    ```
     sudo apt-get build-dep ./
     ```

-5. Build the package.
+6. Build the package.

     ```
     dpkg-buildpackage -us -uc
     ```

-6. Install the package.
+7. Install the package.
+The following command assumes starting with a clean working directory (step 1).
+If rebuiding from updated source (step 4), use the exact filename of the `.deb` that was just built.

     ```
     sudo apt install ../geany-plugin-preview_*.deb